Medical and health care for uninsured.

 Foundation for Health Coverage Education - People can get answers to questions about what, if any, health insurance options they qualify for.
 Case managers and representatives will help people enroll into free or very low cost health insurance plans or public assistance.
 In addition to helping patients enroll into a number of coverage resources, the not for profit organization also maintains databases of programs by state to help the uninsured find the best resources in their area.
 1-800-234-1317

 Hearnow - The group operates in all states.
 They run a national program that is committed to assisting those permanently residing in the U.S. who are hard of hearing or deaf and who do not have resources to acquire hearing aids.
+Find more free hearing aid assistance programs.

 High-Risk Pools - Most states run these programs that sell affordable health insurance to people who have been turned away from more standard plans for any of several reasons.
 The state will usually offer some form of very limited policy to formally uninsurable residents.
 While the terms and conditions will vary greatly, the policies generally offer coverage benefits similar to those available through private health insurance companies.
 However some people may only qualify for limited coverage, and there may be a waiting list to enroll.
 Call 1-800-638-0742 and ask about these options.